sponnet/locals-faucetserver/README.md

 # locals-faucetserver
-a (testnet) Ether faucet with a Polymer frontend and a REST API
+a Ropsten (testnet) Ether faucet with a Polymer frontend and a REST API

 #prerequisites
 - A running local GETH node. ( or access to a node ) with RPC-JSON enabled.